JetBrains/teamcity-documentation/topics/glossary.md

 : A build that is executed out of the common build sequence.
 Typically, it uses the changes not yet committed into the version control.
 This allows developers to run their newly added functionality in a real environment without modifying the project code in the VCS.
 Personal builds are usually initiated from an IDE via the Remote Run procedure.

 Pinned build
-: A build that is prevented from being removed during a [clean-up](teamcity-data-clean-up.md) procedure.
+: A build that is prevented from being removed during a scheduled [clean-up](teamcity-data-clean-up.md).

 Pre-tested commits
 : An approach that prevents committing defective code into a build, so the entire team's process is not affected.
 [These diagrams](http://www.jetbrains.com/teamcity/features/delayed_commit.html) illustrate the TeamCity approach to pre-tested commits.